codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. warning:: If you enable auto-routing and place the command file in **app/Controllers**,
     anyone could access the command with the help of auto-routing via HTTP.

+.. note:: It is recommended to use Spark Commands instead of CLI routes.
+    See the :doc:`spark_commands` page for detailed information.

 Global Options
 ==============